zztop101/ng-password-helper/README.md

-# EzPasswordHelper
+# NgPasswordHelper

 ## Introduction

-"AngularPasswordRules" is an Angular 2 component that helps users enter a password that matches the sites password policy.
+"AngularPasswordHelper" is an Angular 2 component that helps users enter a password that matches the sites password policy.
 Some default rules have been provided or can easily customise.